zicotjia/vuepress-homepage/docs/README.md

 I look forward to working with other Software Engineers to work on products that have impacts on others.

-Some topics I am interested are Low-Level Computing (C++/Rust), Parallel Computing, Volumetric Video ans Computer Graphics.
+Some topics I am interested are Low-Level Computing (C++/Rust), Parallel Computing, Volumetric Video and Computer Graphics.

 ## Education